StephenRoddy/stephenroddy.github.io/projects/AI_MUS/AI_MUS.md

 - [The Wrong Biennale](https://thewrong.org/BecomingMachine)
 - [Becoming-Machine Website](https://capitart.com/becoming-machine/)

-For an overview of the ethos and operation of The Wrong Biennale see the follwoing article by FakeWhale's FW\<LOG>.
+For an overview of the ethos and operation of The Wrong Biennale see the follwoing article by Fakewhale's FW\<LOG>.
 It includes an interview with David Quiles Guilló, the founder of the Wrong Biennale and features my audiovisual composition "opening to the ambient light".
 - [The Wrong Biennale is Reshaping the Experience of Art](https://log.fakewhale.xyz/insights/the-wrong-biennale-is-reshaping-the-experience-of-art/)

 #### Overview of the piece